LRagji/express-service-bootstrap/README.md

 ## License

-This project is contrubution to public domain and completely free for use, view [LICENSE.md](/license.md) file for details.
+This project is contribution to public domain and completely free for use, view [LICENSE.md](/license.md) file for details.